Conversion Copywriting - What Is It?

 4. One Primary Call-to-Action Per Page

 When you give people too many choices, they often choose nothing at all.
 This psychological principle, known as the "paradox of choice," explains why pages with multiple competing calls-to-action typically underperform those with a single, clear next step.
-Every page on your site should guide visitors toward one primary action aligned with where they are in their buyer's journey.
+Every page on your site should guide visitors toward one primary action aligned with where they are in their buying process.

 This doesn't mean you can only have one button-secondary CTAs can exist-but the visual hierarchy, copy emphasis, and page flow should all point toward the most important conversion action for that specific page.
 For homepages, this might be "Get Started" or "See Plans."
 For blog posts, perhaps "Subscribe" or "Download the Guide."
 But whatever you choose, make it unmistakably clear what action you want readers to take next.